Abbotsford Foreclosure Litigation Lawyers

 After being served:

-• The borrower has 21 days to file a response
+• The borrower has 21 days to file a response with the court

-• Confirms the mortgage debt
+• Confirms the amount owed under the mortgage

-• The lender can apply for either:
+• The lender can apply for:

 The Foreclosure Process in BC: A Step-by-Step Breakdown